 How your decision around filing joint taxes pans out depends primarily on one question: is your foreign spouse a US resident?

 YES: my spouse has a Green Card, or is considered a resident alien

 In this scenario, the process is quite straightforward, meaning that your spouse has no choice but to file their US taxes – whether they live in the US or abroad.
 This means that they have to declare all of their income, even if it is earned in a foreign country and received solely by them, be it through work, investments or return on assets.

 The upside of this rule is that the two of you can decide to file joint or separate taxes in exactly the same way that you would were you living in the US, and you can make this decision to your advantage.
-Usually, filing joint taxes means higher deductions and personal exemptions; so making this choice could really work in your favor.
+Usually, filing joint taxes means a higher standard deduction, so making this choice could really work in your favor.